PALEOLITHIC ART MAGAZINE

 The WORKING TECHNIQUE is important to know, in particular for the lithic sculpture of the lower and middle Paleolithic, in order to discriminate the true from the false.

-Who knows the technique of working of the lithic tools, does not have difficulty in recognizing the sculpture of the lower and middle Paleolithic, obviously, if he begins to search it, specializing himself.
+Who knows the technique of working of the lithic tools, has no difficulty in recognizing the sculpture of the lower and middle Paleolithic, obviously if he initiates looking for it, specializing in it.

 The working technique is the only component of the art that has progress, that is that evolves and is perfected.